opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 43     I agree with the Plaintiffs that the “visit to our office” mentioned in the 26 March 2010 Letter referred to the 10 March 2010 Meeting between Andrew Tani, Tony Lie and Avram because there is no evidence of any other meeting between the parties between 10 March 2010 and 26 March 2010.

 44     Prior to the 26 March 2010 Letter, there were no documents which referred to any replacement or refund policy.
 As can be seen in the letter, Patricia Yong addressed the question of replacement and refund in an ambiguous and non-committal way.
 She gave assurances that “\[r\]eplacement of products \[would\] never occur” because of the way orders for MSP Products were made and similarly, “there \[would\] be no need to stipulate a refund policy”.
 I find that the fact that Patricia Yong agreed to sign the 26 March 2010 Letter supports a finding that there had been discussions about replacement and refund at the 10 March 2010 Meeting.
 That in turn tends to support a finding that Representations in that regard had been made.
-The non-committal language of the 26 March 2010 Letter is explained by Andrew Tani’s evidence that when Patricia Yong learnt about the Representations, she was upset and requested Andrew Tani to draft the 26 March 2010 Letter.[\[note: 55\]](#Ftn_55) It is possible to construe the ambiguous and non-committal phrasing of the 26 March 2010 Letter on replacement and refund as an attempt by Patricia Yong to assure the Plaintiffs that they would not arise, in the hope that Tony Lie would thereby be given some comfort and reassurance. [\[note: 56\]](#Ftn_56)
+The non-committal language of the 26 March 2010 Letter is explained by Andrew Tani’s evidence that when Patricia Yong learnt about the Representations, she was upset and requested Andrew Tani to draft the 26 March 2010 Letter.[^55] It is possible to construe the ambiguous and non-committal phrasing of the 26 March 2010 Letter on replacement and refund as an attempt by Patricia Yong to assure the Plaintiffs that they would not arise, in the hope that Tony Lie would thereby be given some comfort and reassurance. [^56]

-45     Patricia Yong tried to diminish the importance of the 26 March 2010 Letter by testifying that the above letter was unsolicited.[\[note: 57\]](#Ftn_57) If such was the case, she could have just ignored the letter and not sign it.
+45     Patricia Yong tried to diminish the importance of the 26 March 2010 Letter by testifying that the above letter was unsolicited.[^57] If such was the case, she could have just ignored the letter and not sign it.

 46     The Defendants’ counsel submitted that Andrew Tani’s evidence on the purpose of the 26 March 2010 Letter and the Addendum should not be given much weight because he was inconsistent.
 In my view, Andrew Tani’s evidence and the motivation behind the 26 March 2010 Letter must be read in the light of Andrew Tani’s role in the transaction.

 47     As noted earlier, Andrew Tani stood to earn commission from any order for MSP Products which the 1st Plaintiff made.
 As such, it is understandable that he would have wanted to ensure that Tony Lie (who was effectively funding the entire venture) proceeded with the investment.
 In that light, I find that Andrew Tani’s evidence on the reason why the 26 March 2010 Letter was drafted the way it was and the motivation behind the 26 March 2010 Letter is credible.
 He was trying to satisfy Tony Lie who only invested in the 1st Plaintiff because of the Representations and at the same time accommodate Patricia Yong who was unhappy that Avram had made those Representations.
-He admitted as much in his testimony.[\[note: 58\]](#Ftn_58)
+He admitted as much in his testimony.[^58]

 48     As such, I do not find any material inconsistency in Andrew Tani’s evidence as alleged by the Defendants’ counsel.
 He needed Patricia Yong to sign the 26 March 2010 Letter to give comfort to Tony Lie that the USD 1 million was transferred pursuant to the Representations.
 At the same time, he had to ensure that Patricia Yong’s unhappiness about the Representations was addressed.
 Andrew Tani therefore drafted the 26 March 2010 Letter the way he did.
 It might be said, figuratively, that he was walking a tightrope.

 ### Avram’s evidence

 49     I now turn to Avram’s evidence on whether the Representations were made at the 10 March 2010 Meeting.
-The Plaintiffs submitted that Avram had reason to make the Representations to Tony Lie because the 1st Defendant was not performing well and was in a poor financial state as admitted by Avram.[\[note: 59\]](#Ftn_59) In particular,
+The Plaintiffs submitted that Avram had reason to make the Representations to Tony Lie because the 1st Defendant was not performing well and was in a poor financial state as admitted by Avram.[^59] In particular,

-(a)     the 1st Defendant had been in a loss position since its incorporation in 2003,[\[note: 60\]](#Ftn_60)
+(a)     the 1st Defendant had been in a loss position since its incorporation in 2003,[^60]

-(b)     up to 2009, its sales in Indonesia amounted to only USD 30,000 annually,[\[note: 61\]](#Ftn_61) and
+(b)     up to 2009, its sales in Indonesia amounted to only USD 30,000 annually,[^61] and

 (c)     until then, the 1st Defendant had only been able to find exclusive distributors for the Myanmar and Malaysian markets.
-It had not been able to find an exclusive distributor for the Indonesian market despite Avram’s efforts.[\[note: 62\]](#Ftn_62)
+It had not been able to find an exclusive distributor for the Indonesian market despite Avram’s efforts.[^62]

 Avram therefore was understandably keen to secure Tony Lie’s investment.